difference between preapproved and prequalified

 Preapproval is the next step after prequalification.
 It’s a more in-depth process and involves a lender verifying your financial information.
 This includes checking your credit report, income, and assets.
 With preapproval, you’ll have a more accurate idea of how much a lender is willing to loan you.
 This is because the lender has done their due diligence to ensure that you’re a good candidate for a loan.

-See also difference between online and offline classes
+See also difference between dove and pigeon

 Preapproval can be beneficial in a few ways.
 For one, it lets you know for sure how much house you can afford.
 This can make the home buying process smoother since you’ll have a clear idea of your budget.
 Additionally, preapproval can give you an edge in a competitive housing market since it shows sellers that you’re a serious buyer with financing in place.